Strategies for Online Teaching

 Foundations in Online Teaching and Learning (FOTL)

-Duquesne offers an 8-week online asychronous professional development course for instructors called Foundations in Online Teaching and Learning (FOTL).
+Duquesne offers an 8-week online asynchronous professional development course for instructors called Foundations in Online Teaching and Learning (FOTL).
 In FOTL, instructors learn about effective online teaching practice as they begin to develop or redesign content for a future online course.
-To learn more, view the FOTL Executive Statement, and to register, visit the FOTL Registration page.
-The course has been received very positively by Duquesne faculty and is our primary recommendation for anyone new to teaching online.
-Instuctors who have taught online before also benefit from a more strategic approach to course design that allows them to make adjustments to make their courses to make them more effective at supporting student learning.
+To learn more, view the FOTL Executive Statement.
+To register, visit the FOTL Registration page.
+FOTL has been received very positively by Duquesne instructors and is our primary recommendation for anyone new to teaching online.
+Instuctors with online teaching experience also benefit from participating.
+FOTL helps instructors take a strategic approach to online course design in order to deliver a course more effective at supporting student learning.

 Recommendations to Prepare